ds-wizard/bh2021-report/paper.md

 ## Widget for DAISY Projects

-*TODO: Vilém (and Jan) - describe implementation on DAISY side*

-*TODO: Jan - screenshot of the "widget"*

-The widget implemented on DAISY's side allows users to pick their projects and send them back as an answer to DSW.
-When the widget is open in a popup window, it first checks whether the user is logged in.
-If so, they can see a list of their projects.
-If not, they are redirected to the login screen (within the same window), and after they log in, they can see their project.
-Then, they can pick one, the popup window is closed, and the answer is set in DSW.
+The widget implemented on DAISY's side allows users to select one of existing projects and send them back as an answer to DSW.
+When the widget is opened in a popup window, user is asked to log into Daisy.
+As the initial page is actual Daisy login form, user needs to use the Daisy login credentials.
+Once logged in, user is redirected to `/integrations/dsw/list-projects` Daisy endpoint presenting a list of projects he has access to.
+The list contains only records for which the user is appointed to as local custodian or personnel.
+The internal Daisy project ID, project's acronym and full title is presented.
+When a project of interest is clicked on, the popup window is closed, and the information is set in DSW.

 ![Integration widget in DAISY showing a list of user's projects](figures/daisy-integration-widget.png)